jju/stubbl/seasons/gcxi/week11.md

 The battle for the Outlands wasn't won today.
 AM 3 - IC 3 [[gcxi-11-amic]]

-This high-scoring match solved absolutely nothing in the standings, but Venus did edge away from Ziba in the Sardines crown race.
+This high-scoring match solved absolutely nothing in the standings, but Veens did edge away from Ziba in the Sardines crown race.
 FT 8 - GH 8 [[gcxi-11-ftgh]]

 ## standings